Ensuring ADA Compliance For Employers

 Located in Princeton, Hamilton Law Firm PC advises business owners in New Jersey and Pennsylvania regarding ADA compliance and other employment law matters.
-Led by attorney Ayesha Hamilton, she will tell you what you need to know about the ADA and help you install or amend your company policies to support your employees and keep you as safe from disability discrimination litigation as possible.
+Attorney Ayesha Hamilton will tell you what you need to know about the ADA and help you install or amend your company policies to support your employees and keep you as safe from disability discrimination litigation as possible.

 Taking steps now to ensure your company is ADA compliant is your best move to head off potential litigation in the years to come.
 Here are just some of the services Ayesha provides New Jersey businesses:

 - Setting up systems for when an employee must go on medical leave or is requesting a disability accommodation

 - Writing a company handbook explaining everyone’s rights and obligations under the ADA